Recent Changes in Virginia Workers’ Compensation Law

 If the employee knows the rule, and yet intentionally does the forbidden thing, he has willfully failed to obey the rule.
 It is not necessary for the employer to show that the employee, having the rule in mind, determined to break it; it is enough to show that, knowing the rule, he intentionally performed the forbidden act.

 2.)
 Purely psychological injuries are getting easier to win.
 (It used to be very hard to get a psychological injuries covered unless there was also a physical injury).

 Jackson v.
 Ceres Marine Terminals.
 Inc., 64 Va.
 App.
 459S 769 S.E.2d 276 (2015)

-The claimant filed a claim for benefits alleging that he suffered from PTSD as a result of the work-related incident and was denied.
+The claimant filed a Claim Form alleging that he suffered from PTSD as a result of the work-related incident and was denied.
 The Commission concluded that “[i]n order for a purely psychological injury to be compensable, the psychological trauma must be related to either a physical injury or a sudden shock or fright caused by circumstances placing the claimant at risk of harm.”

 The Court of Appeals disagreed.
 It stated that there is no requirement that the claimant must be at risk of harm.
 It just needs to be an obvious sudden shock, fright, traumatic or catastrophic.

 3.)
 Saying you do not know how the accident specifically happened, may not mean an automatic denial of your case.

 RDW Home Improvement.
 Inc. v.
 Wilson, Record No. 1369-14-2 (Dec.
 23, 2014)